 The following example shows how to monitor the OpenNMS web application using several mechanisms.
-It first does an HTTP GET of fipaddr/opennms (following redirects as a browser would) and then checks to ensure that the resulting page has the phrase Password on it.
+It first does an HTTP GET of \${ipaddr}/opennms (following redirects as a browser would) and then checks to ensure that the resulting page has the phrase Password on it.
 Next, a login is attempted using HTTP POST to the relative URL for submitting form data (usually, the URL which the form action points to).
-The parameters (j_username and j_password) indicate the form's data and values to be submitted.
-Furthermore a custom header (foo) is set for demonstration purposes.
+The parameters (j\username and j\password) indicate the form's data and values to be submitted.
 After getting the resulting page, first the expression specified in the page's failureMatch attribute is verified, which when found anywhere on the page indicates that the page has failed.
 If the failureMatch expression is not found in the resulting page, then the expression specified in the page's successMatch attribute is checked to ensure it matches the resulting page.
 If the successMatch expression is not found on the page fails.
 If the monitor was able to successfully login, then the next page is processed.
-In the example, the monitor navigates to the Event page, to ensure that the text Event Queries is found on the page.
-Finally, the monitor calls the URL of the logout page to close the session.
+In the example, the monitor navigates to the URL of the logout page to close the session.
 By using the locationMatch parameter, it is verified that the logout was successful and a redirect was triggered.